sv-law/fend-webpack-sass/README.md

 ## Get Up and Running

+**IMPORTANT** Use Node.js version 12.22.12 in order to use npm commands i.e. install, run build(-dev, -prod), start.
+This version was chosen because Udacity's Workspace area uses this version and runs all commands perfectly with no egregious dependency errors.

 Fork this repo, then clone the branch of your choice from your forked repo down to your computer:

 ```